 If you are involved in a car accident that involves an Uber, Lyft or other ridesharing driver, you can take immediate steps to protect your legal rights.
 In addition to getting in touch with Salvi, Schostok & Pritchard P.C., you should:

-With a record of results that includes more than 230 cases with verdicts or settlements of $1 million or more, Salvi, Schostok & Pritchard P.C. has the skill, experience and resources you need to protect your rights and pursue just compensation after a ridesharing accident.
+With a record of results that includes more than 260 multi-million dollar settlements, Salvi, Schostok & Pritchard P.C., has the skill, experience, and resources you need to protect your rights and pursue just compensation after a ridesharing accident.
 If you suffered injuries in a crash involving an Uber or Lyft driver in Chicago or elsewhere in Illinois, contact us for a free consultation.